jordane95/ParaSolver/README.md

 # Particle Deformation

+## Introduction
-Numerical simulation of fluid particle deformation in the flow field
+Numerical simulation of particle deformation in the fluid flow.

-We will explore the deformation of fluid particle in some flow, such as canal, pipe flow(tube rond, tube squre, tube L).
-And give the statistic law of deformation in these situations.
+We will explore the deformation of fluid particle in some turblent flow, such as canal, pipe flow(rond, square, L), then analyse the statistic comportment of particle deformation in these situations.

-# Functions
+## Structure
+* case_2d: 2d fluid flow validation and simulation
+* case_3d: 3d fluid flow validation and simulation
+* common: implementations of the core function
+    * fileIO
+    * paraSolver

-* ParaSolver
+    * visualization

+* example: some running results
+* exp: where we do experiments using functions implemented in common
+  * exp_sing: study the deformation behavior of a single particle
+  * exp_stat: statical analyses of particle deformation

+## Function

+* ParaSolver: solve deformation parameters of particle
-* StatSolver
+* StatSolver: statistical analyse
-* Visualization
+* Visualization: geometric simulation

+## Usage
+* open the *exp* folder
+* enter the *exp_sin* folder for single particle tracer, enter the *exp_stat* folder for statistic experiment

 ## TODO

-* Plot the geometric surface of the fluid flow
-* Perform experiment on large amount of data
 * Performance optimization

-## Usage

-* to be continued

 ## Reference